egch/azure-az104-flashcards/Docker.md

 $ sudo az acr login --name appregistryegch
 $ sudo docker run --name mynginx -p 80:80 -d appregistryegch.azurecr.io/my-nginx
 ```

+## Container Instances

+## Container Groups
+A container group is a collection of containers that get scheduled on the same host machine.
+The containers in a container group share a lifecycle, resources, local network, and storage volumes.

+Multi-container groups are currently restricted to Linux containers.

 ### Credits
 [Running the NGINX Server in a Docker Container](https://www.baeldung.com/linux/nginx-docker-container)